Harold Alfond Foundation Board of Trustees

 The Board of Trustees governs the Harold Alfond Foundation.
 It meets periodically to consider issues of importance to Maine, hear from experts in the field, set funding and investment policies, and decide which worthwhile public charities will receive support.
 The following individuals—many of whom knew Harold Alfond and were selected personally by him—comprise our Board.

 Gregory W. Powell (Chairman) is the chief executive officer and president of Dexter Enterprises LLC, a wealth management firm founded by Harold Alfond and Mr. Powell in 1996.
 In 1996, Mr. Powell was appointed to the Harold Alfond Foundation’s board of trustees and in 2005 was appointed chairman of the board.
 Prior to 1996, Mr. Powell practiced law for 15 years concentrating his practice in litigation.
 Mr. Powell is an officer and director of multiple Alfond family-held businesses and an officer of the Bill and Joan Alfond Foundation.
 He is a former director of Fairholme Trust Company, a former director of Spinnaker Trust, and served on multiple boards of community organizations and educational institutions, including the University of New England.
 Mr. Powell is a graduate of Wesleyan University and the University of Maine School of Law.
-He holds honorary degrees from the University of New England and Colby College.
+He holds honorary degrees from the University of New England, Thomas College, and Colby College.